facebook/react-native/docs/Images.md

 1. Same system on iOS and Android.
 2. Images live in the same folder as your JS code.
 Components are self-contained.
-3. No global namespace, i.e. you don't have worry about name collisions.
+3. No global namespace, i.e. you don't have to worry about name collisions.
 4. Only the images that are actually used will be packaged into your app.
 5. Adding and changing images doesn't require app recompilation, just refresh the simulator as you normally do.
 6. The packager knows the image dimensions, no need to duplicate it in the code.